-In this work, we evaluate the impact of stellar population parameter choices on the mean and scatter of the redshift distributions of tomographic redshift bins to evaluate whether the variations induced by those choices are within stage IV cosmological survey requirements.
-The primary purpose of this is to identify choices that are significantly affecting redshift distribution estimates and, hence, need to be better informed by data in order not to limit cosmological studies from these surveys.
+In this work, we evaluated the impact of stellar population parameter choices on the mean and scatter of the redshift distributions of tomographic redshift bins to evaluate whether the variations induced by those choices are within stage IV cosmological survey requirements.
+The primary purpose of this is to identify choices that are significantly affecting redshift distribution estimates; hence, they need to be better informed by data in order not to limit cosmological studies from these surveys.

-In order to do this, we construct galaxy observed-frame SEDs using the \textsc{FSPS} code and generate model apparent AB magnitudes integrating the SEDs in the $ugriZYJHK_s$ bands.
-Those bands are the ones used to train the \cite{Masters2015,Masters2017} self-organising map (SOM, \citealt{Kohonen2001}) that robustly maps the empirical distribution of galaxies in the COSMOS field to the multidimensional colour space spanned by the filters mentioned above.
+To do this, we constructed galaxy observed-frame SEDs using \textsc{FSPS} and generated mock apparent AB magnitudes integrating the SEDs in the $ugriZYJHK_s$ bands.
+Those bands are the ones used to train the \cite{Masters2015,Masters2017} self-organising map (SOM, \citealt{Kohonen2001}) that robustly maps the empirical distribution of galaxies in the COSMOS field to the multi-dimensional colour space spanned by the filters mentioned above.
 We use the remapped version of the SOM presented in \cite{McCullough2023}, therefore the $ugriZYJHK_s$ bands refer to those of the KiDS-Viking-450 survey \citep{Wright2019}.

-SOMs have been used to calibrate the colour-redshift relation with spectroscopic quality redshift estimates \citep{Masters2015,Masters2017,Masters2019,Stanford2021,McCullough2023} and for the redshift calibration of the weak lensing source galaxies \citep{Hildebrandt2020,Myles2021}.
-In this work, we use the model apparent AB magnitudes to place galaxies in the remapped SOM and use the redshift bin definition in \cite{McCullough2023} to construct the redshift distributions.
-We then compute the mean and scatter of redshift in each of those tomographic bins for different stellar population parameter choices to evaluate whether their impact is within stage IV cosmological surveys requirements.
+Overall, SOMs have been used to calibrate the colour-redshift relation with spectroscopic quality redshift estimates \citep{Masters2015,Masters2017,Masters2019,Stanford2021,McCullough2023} and for the redshift calibration of the weak lensing source galaxies \citep{Hildebrandt2020,Myles2021}.
+In this work, we used the mock apparent AB magnitudes to place galaxies in the remapped SOM and used the redshift bin definition in \cite{McCullough2023} to construct the redshift distributions.
+We then computed the mean and scatter of redshift in each of those tomographic bins for different stellar population parameter choices to evaluate whether their impact is within stage IV cosmological surveys requirements.